 - A. Scope of Work - 1.
-Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to locate, layout, and paint parking stall stripes, traffic arrows, crosswalks, accessible stall access aisles, curbs, symbols, stop bars and all other existing pavement markings upon completion of all repairs. - 2.
-Payment for this Work Item shall be lump sum at Parking Structures #4, #5, and #8 to perform traffic marking installation in all areas of the structures, all levels. - 3.
+Work consists of furnishing all labor, materials, equipment, supervision, and incidentals necessary to locate, layout and paint parking stall stripes, traffic arrows, crosswalks, accessible stall access aisles, curbs, symbols, stop bars and all other existing pavement markings upon completion of all repairs. - 2.
+Payment for this Work Item shall be lump sum to perform traffic marking installation as described below. - 3.
 Traffic markings shall match all existing markings and be provided at same locations.
-Contractor shall be responsible for verifying and recording existing traffic marking layout prior to start of Work. - 4.
-Perform this work during off-hours and/or on weekends (incidental) after all other repairs have been completed as necessary to not close additional parking spaces during normal daytime hours.
-Comply with parking space closure requirements as specified on Drawings. - 5.
-New traffic markings shall be installed in all work areas prior to re-opening to public for normal use. - 6.
-Remove existing stripes in those locations where they conflict with new striping layout.
+Contractor shall be responsible for verifying and recording existing traffic marking layout prior to start of Work.

+- 4. Work scope at PS #4 includes restriping all traffic markings throughout the entire structure.
+Work scope at PS #1, #5 and #6 includes all traffic markings in the structure where markings are affected by the project including, but not limited to: - a.
+Areas used for contractor staging/storage/parking/access/etc. - b.
+Contractor path of access in and out of structure and to/from work areas (all affected levels and bays). - c.
+Areas where dust/debris have accumulated. - d.
+Areas of new traffic topping and areas of traffic topping repair and recoating (base bid areas and alternate areas as applicable). - e.
+Areas of concrete floor patching. - f.
+All locations where existing Traffic markings are affected by project due to debris removal, cleanup procedures, equipment/material storage, construction traffic, deliveries, etc. - 5.
+Perform this work to comply with parking space closure requirements as specified on Drawings.
+New traffic markings shall be installed in all work areas prior to reopening for normal use. - 6.
+Remove existing stripes in those locations where they conflict with new striping layout. - B. Materials - 1.
+Traffic marking materials shall be as specified in Section "Pavement Marking". - C. Execution - 1.
+Contractor shall prepare drawing of existing parking and traffic marking layout in repair areas prior to starting with repairs.
-7. Any traffic markings required due to Alternate Work, if accepted, shall be incidental and included in the unit price of the Alternate Work Items.
-No extras allowed.

-1. Traffic marking materials shall be as specified in Section "Pavement Marking - Restoration".

-- 1. Contractor shall prepare drawing of existing parking and traffic marking layout in repair areas prior to starting with repairs.
 Contractor shall note stall width, angle of parking, directional traffic arrows and all other existing pavement markings. - 2.
-Contractor shall submit traffic marking plan for Owner/Engineer's approval. - 3.
+Contractor shall submit striping plan for Owner/Engineer's approval. - 3.
 Contractor shall match existing traffic marking layout, except as directed otherwise by Owner/Engineer. - 4.
-Where existing pavement markings conflict with new striping layout, remove conflicting pavement markings as indicated in Division 9 Section "Pavement Marking Restoration". - 5.
-Engineer shall inspect all layout and surface preparation for conditions in accordance with Section "Pavement Marking Restoration." - 6.
-All procedures shall be in accordance with Section "Pavement Marking Restoration". - 7.
-Contractor shall submit striping plan for Engineer/Architect's review. - 8.
-Engineer/Architect may inspect all layout and surface preparation for conditions in accordance with Division 09 Section "Pavement Marking."
+Where existing pavement markings conflict with new striping layout, remove conflicting pavement markings as indicated in Division 9 Section "Pavement Marking." - 5.
+Engineer shall inspect all layout and surface preparation for conditions in accordance with Section "Pavement Marking." - 6.
+All procedures shall be in accordance with Section "Pavement Marking".

-WI 45.2 PAINT - STANDPIPES
+WI 45.2 PAINT STANDPIPES (ALTERNATE)